 Gerry Dedenbach, AICP, LEED AP

-Gerry Dedenbach is Vice President and Principal Planner at CHW Professional Consultants.
+Gerry Dedenbach is Executive Vice President and Principal Planner at CHW Professional Consultants.
 Since joining the firm in 2003, Gerry has provided professional land planning services throughout the Southeastern US and a proven ability that works across a variety of projects and with all client and regulatory levels.
 Gerry continues to expand CHW’s client base while bringing continued innovation to clients.
 As CHW embarks on an era of targeted expansion and client retention, he leads the effort throughout the region and locally.

 E.J.
 Bolduc III, FASLA, PLA

 E.J.
-Bolduc III is Vice President of the Land Planning, Urban Design, and Landscape Architecture group at CHW Professional Consultants.
-E.J. has been practicing landscape architecture for more than 20 years.
-He is a Fellow in the American Society of Landscape Architects with over 20 years of experience working on both public and private sector projects throughout the southeastern U.S. He is a Member of the American Society of Landscape Architects (ASLA) and is a Past-President of ASLA Florida, and currently serves as Chair of the ASLA Licensure and State Advocacy Committee and the ASLA Representative on the LA CES Application Review Committee.
+Bolduc III is Vice President and Principal Landscape Architect at CHW Professional Consultants, leading the Land Planning, Urban Design, and Landscape Architecture group.
+E.J. has been practicing landscape architecture for more than 23 years.
+He is a Fellow in the American Society of Landscape Architects with over 23 years of experience working on both public and private sector projects throughout the southeastern U.S. He is a Member of the American Society of Landscape Architects (ASLA) and is a Past-President of ASLA Florida, and currently serves as Chair of the ASLA Licensure and State Advocacy Committee and the ASLA Representative on the LA CES Application Review Committee.